ghc/ghc/docs/users_guide/glasgow_exts.rst

     instance Functor Example where
       fmap f (Ex a1 a2 a3 a4) = Ex (f a1) a2 (fmap f a3) a4

-The basic algorithm for ``-XDeriveFunctor`` walks the arguments of each constructor of a data type, applying a mapping function depending on the type of each argument.
+The basic algorithm for :ghc-flag:`-XDeriveFunctor` walks the arguments of each constructor of a data type, applying a mapping function depending on the type of each argument.
 If a plain type variable is found that is syntactically equivalent to the last type parameter of the data type (``a`` in the above